openkfw/TruBudget/doc/tutorials/contribute/Contributor-Guide.md

 ### Excel-Export (Optional)

-There is a service that exports EEPPortal data into an Excel sheet.
+There is a service that exports EEP-Portal data into an Excel sheet.
 The service is a node package and needs to be started separately.
 To start the service, follow these commands:

 ```bash
 cd ../excel-export